Laurence Saunders: Early life

 Saunders was the son of Thomas Saunders (d.
 1528) of Sibbertoft, Northamptonshire, by Margaret, the daughter of Richard Cave (d.
 1538) of Stanford, Northamptonshire, and his first wife, Elizabeth Mervin.
 He had five brothers, the judge Sir Edward Saunders (d.1576), the lawyer and merchant Robert Saunders (d.1559), Joseph Saunders, and the merchants Blase Saunders (d.1581) and Ambrose Saunders (d.1586), and three sisters, Sabine, wife of the merchant John Johnson, Christian (d.1545), wife of Christopher Breten, and Jane, wife of Clement Villiers.

 Saunders was educated at Eton and at King's College, Cambridge.
 After graduating BA in 1541 he was apprenticed to Sir William Chester, but soon abandoned mercantile pursuits and continued his studies, proceeding MA in 1544 and obtaining a doctorate in theology.
 In the early years of the reign of Edward VI he obtained a licence to preach.
 Being a man of much ability he was very popular, and was appointed reader at Fotheringhay and later at Lichfield Cathedral.
 In 1553 he was granted the living at All Hallows Bread Street in London where George Marsh was his curate.

-Saunders married Elizabeth Kittiwell of Plymouth (date unknown).
-Their children were John (b.
-July 6, 1539), Richard (b.
-1542), Mary and Elizabeth (twins b.
-October 29, 1544), George (b.
-March 8, 1546, and Kittiwell, (b.
-November 10, 1548).
-Laurence's son John Saunders married Jane Cathaside (January 6, 1563).
-Their son George (b.
-May 1, 1574), traveled to Virginia with Capt.
-John Smith in 1607.
-George returned to England, gathered his family and went back to Virginia, where George's youngest son, Woodward, was born.
-Woodward eventually settled in Kent County, Kentucky.